kohinoorwebpro/musicplayer/README.md

 # musicplayer
-by help of html,css,javascript created music player wich have almost all feature
+by help of html,css,javascript created music player which have almost all feature